softservedata/devopsweb/JenkinsPipeline/step5/text.md

 ![Picture 46](../assets/step5pic2system.png)

->Provide username and github secrets in place of password and then click on the OK button.
+>Provide username and github secrets in place of password and then click on the **Create** button.

 ![Picture 47](../assets/step5pic3credentials.png)